open5e/open5e/source/Spellcasting/spells_a-z/c/conjure-elemental.rst

 **Duration:** Concentration, up to 1 hour

 You call forth an elemental servant.
-Choose an area of air, earth, fire, or water that fills a 10 foot cube within range.
+Choose an area of air, earth, fire, or water that fills a 10 foot :ref:`srd:cube` within range.
 An elemental of challenge rating 5 or lower appropriate to the area you chose appears in an unoccupied space within 10 feet of it.
 For example, a fire elemental emerges from a bonfire, and an earth elemental rises up from the ground.